1jordonammons/1jordonammons/README.md

 - 👋 Hi, I’m @1jordonammons
 - 👀 I’m interested in ...
-Software enginnering and project managment
+Software enginnering , Product Managment and Data Science
 - 🌱 I’m currently learning ...
 HTML and CSS
 - 💞️ I’m looking to collaborate on ... learning and developing
 - 📫 How to reach me ... linked in and instagram would be nice